renerocksai/semantic_zk/README.md

-# zk2setevi - The Semantic Text View for your Zettelkasten
+# Semantic_ZK - The Semantic Text View for your Zettelkasten

 ![gui](img/gui.png)